Warbo/chriswarbo-net/projects/nixos/bottom_up.md

 second problem.

-Derivations may optionally specify "inputs", which are just references to other outputs, specified either by its path (which contains a hash), or as a named output of some other derivation (specified by the path to its `.drv` file, which again contains a hash).
+Derivations may optionally specify "inputs", which are just references to other outputs, specified either by a path (which contains a hash), or as a named output of some other derivation (specified by the path to its `.drv` file, which again contains a hash).
 This way, `.drv` files can refer to each other to form a directed acyclic graph; and since each path contains a hash, these dependencies